 Credit risk is the risk that a party to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Trust.
 All transactions in listed securities are settled or paid for upon delivery using approved brokers.
 The risk of default is considered minimal, as delivery of securities sold is only made once the broker has received payment.
 Payment is made on a purchase once the securities have been received by the broker.
 The trade will fail if either party fails to meet its obligation.
-As at June 30, 2019 and December 31, 2018, the Trust did not have significant exposure to credit risk.
+As at June 30, 2020 and December 31, 2019, the Trust did not have significant exposure to credit risk.
+The Trust has indirect exposure to credit risk through its investment in the Partnership.